ciflikli/css/content/contact.md

 draft = false
 +++

 Reserve your place at the event by getting a free ticket on Eventbrite [here](https://www.eventbrite.co.uk/e/1st-lse-computational-social-science-hackathon-tickets-44515241285).
+Spaces are limited!

 # Contact Us